Krassnig/CodeDraw/README.md

 https://user-images.githubusercontent.com/24553082/122690522-3d124900-d22a-11eb-863f-ffdb3f3f8017.mp4

-## Concepts

-### Canvas

-Is the rectangle on the screen that is used for drawing.
-It's origin point (0, 0) is at the top left.
-Everything is drawn front the top left to the bottom right.
-Once the size is set via the constructor, the size of the canvas remains fixed.

-### Window

-Is the frame surrounding the canvas.
-It is larger than the size given to the constructor of CodeDraw.
-It contains the closing and minimize button, the title and the CodeDraw icon.

 ## Api

 ### Properties

-- width
-- height
-- windowPosition
-- canvasPosition
-- title
-- format
-- color
+* color
-- lineWidth
+* lineWidth
-- corner
+* corner
-- isAntiAliased
+* isAntiAliased
+* textFormat
+	* fontName
+	* fontSize
+	* horizontalAlign
+	* verticalAlign
+	* underline
+	* isBold
+	* isItalic
+	* isStrikethrough

+* title
+* width/height
+* windowPosition
+* canvasPosition

 ### Methods

-- show: Displays the drawn shapes and images on the canvas.
+* show: Displays the drawn shapes and images on the canvas.
-- saveCanvas: Copies the canvas as an Image.
+* saveCanvas: Copies the canvas as an Image.
-- dispose: Closes the canvas and frees all associated resources.
+* dispose: Closes the canvas and frees all associated resources.
-- clear: Clear fills the entire canvas with white (or with a color of your choosing).
+* clear: Clear fills the entire canvas with white (or with a color of your choosing).

 ### Drawing Methods

 Draw methods draw just the outline of the shape while fill methods draw the shape and fill their contents.
 The origin points for non-circular shapes is the top-left corner, while for circular shapes it is the center.

-- drawText
+* drawText
+* drawImage

+* drawPixel
-- drawPoint
+* drawPoint
-- drawLine
+* drawLine
-- drawCurve
+* drawCurve
-- drawBezier
+* drawBezier

-- drawSquare
+* drawSquare
-- drawRectangle
+* drawRectangle
-- drawCircle
+* drawCircle
-- drawEllipse
+* drawEllipse
-- drawArc
+* drawArc
-- drawTriangle
+* drawTriangle
-- drawPolygon
+* drawPolygon

-- drawImage
-- fillSquare
+* fillSquare
-- fillRectangle
+* fillRectangle
-- fillCircle
+* fillCircle
-- fillEllipse
+* fillEllipse
-- fillArc
+* fillArc
-- fillTriangle
+* fillTriangle
-- fillPolygon
+* fillPolygon

 ### Events

 An event is something that occurs based on user input like the user pressing a button or moving the mouse.
 You can subscribe to an Event by passing a method reference or lambda to CodeDraw.
-All events start with the 'on' keyword.
+All events start with the 'on' keyword (e.g. *onKeyPress* or *onMouseMove*).
-Subscribing to an event method will return a Subscription which can be used to unsubscribe from the event.
+By subscribing to an event will return a Subscription which can be used to unsubscribe from the event.

-- onMouseClick
-- onMouseMove
-- onMouseDown
-- onMouseUp
-- onMouseEnter
-- onMouseLeave
-- onMouseWheel
-- onKeyDown
-- onKeyUp
-- onKeyPress
-- onWindowMove

-#### Example Event

 ```java
 import java.awt.event.MouseEvent;